 Online Payments Security

-With more and more transactions processed online every day, there is an ever increasing need to remain vigilant when making payments online.
-We at SchoolMoney feel it is important to inform our users of the safety measures implemented on the system and some of the steps we’ve taken to provide our users with a safe, secure, and reliable experience when making payments.
-Below we have outlined steps that we would advise you to take should anything suspicious occur during your experience.
+We feel it is important to inform our users of the safety measures implemented on our systems and some of the steps we’ve taken to provide our users with a safe, secure, and reliable experience when making payments.

-If your Card is Declined
+If your card is declined

 Should your card be declined we would advise you to take the following actions: